pantrypoints/sp/content/en/research/galileo/two/day-1h.md

 {{< l a="Salviati" >}}
 If from other appearances we had any signs that there were species similar to ours there, and only the occurrence of rains was lacking, we should be able to find this or some other condition to take their place, as happens in Egypt by the inundations of the Nile.

 But finding no event whatever like ours, of the many that would be required to produce similar effects, there is no point in troubling to introduce one only, and even that one not from sure observation but because of mere possibility.
 Besides, if I were asked what my basic knowledge and natural reason told me regarding the production there of things similar to or different from ours, I should always reply, "Very different and entirely unimaginable by us"; for this seems to me to fit with the richness of nature and the omnipotence of the Creator and Ruler.
 {{< /l >}}

 {{< r a="Sagredo" >}}
 It always seems to me extreme rashness on the part of some when they want to make human abilities the measure of what nature can do.
 On the contrary, there is not a single effect in nature, even the least that exists, such that the most ingenious theorists can arrive at a complete understanding of it.
 This vain presumption of understanding everything can have no other basis than never understanding anything.
 For anyone who had experienced just once the perfect understanding of one single thing, and had truly tasted how knowledge is accomplished, would recognize that of the infinity of other truths he understands nothing.
 {{< /r >}}

 {{< l a="Salviati" >}}
-Your argument is quite conclusive; in confirmation of it we have the evidence of those who do understand or have understood some thing; the more such men have known, the more they have recognized and freely confessed their little knowledge.
+Your argument is conclusive. in confirmation of it we have the evidence of those who do understand or have understood some thing; the more such men have known, the more they have recognized and freely confessed their little knowledge.
 And the wisest of the Greeks, so adjudged by the oracle, said openly that he recognized that he knew nothing.
 {{< /l >}}